-Place reinforcement within 3" of locations shown in the plans and accepted submittals and in slight tension free of kinks, folds, wrinkles or creases.
-Install reinforcement with the direction shown in the plans and accepted submittals.
-For temporary wire walls with separate reinforcement and facing components, attach welded wire grid or metallic strip reinforcement to welded wire facing as shown in the accepted submittals.
-Do not splice or overlap reinforcement so seams are parallel to the wall face.
-Contact the Engineer when unanticipated existing or future obstructions such as foundations, pavements, pipes, inlets or utilities will interfere with reinforcement.
+Place geogrids within 3" of locations shown in the plans and in slight tension free of kinks, folds, wrinkles or creases.
+Hold geogrids in place with wire staples or anchor pins as needed.
+Install geogrids with the orientation, dimensions and number of layers shown in the plans.
+Contact the Engineer when existing or future obstructions such as foundations, pavements, pipes, inlets or utilities will interfere with geogrids.
+If necessary, the top geogrid layer may be lowered up to 9" to avoid obstructions.
+Extend geogrids to slope faces.